Chart Color Schemes

 Padstow is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Padstow has a notable cultural diversity, with 37.4% of its population born overseas and 43.3% speaking a language other than English at home.
-Christianity is the predominant religion in Padstow, accounting for 58.0% of people.
-However, Islam is overrepresented compared to the Greater Sydney average, comprising 8.0% of Padstow's population.
+Padstow has a high level of cultural diversity, with 37.4% of its population born overseas and 43.3% speaking a language other than English at home.
+Christianity is the main religion in Padstow, comprising 58.0% of its people, which is significantly lower than the Greater Sydney average of 27.9%.
+Islam is overrepresented in Padstow, making up 8.0% of the population compared to the regional average of 27.9%.

 Frequently Asked Questions - Diversity